Food Safety Modernization Act

 I understand that some operations are exempt from the new laws.
 Who is exempt and why?

 When it passed the Food Safety Modernization Act, Congress included an exemption for small farmers.
-The so-called Tester amendment exempts companies who sell locally and sell less than $500,000 worth of product a year, with 51% of that or more going to local sales, from the requirement to comply with the food safety laws.
+The “ Tester amendment” exempts companies who sell locally and who sell less than $250,000 worth of product a year, with 51% of that or more going to local sales, from the requirement to comply with the food safety laws.
 In addition, the proposed produce rule offers additional classifications of very small and small companies who, while required to comply with the new rules, will be given more time to do so.
+Finally, FDA has exempted all farms that produce less than $25,000 in annual products.